 - 1 bay leaf

 - 4 medium zucchini - diced into small cubes

 - 5 ears fresh sweet corn - husk and silk removed, with kernels cut from cob

-- salt + pepper - to taste
+- salt + black pepper - to taste

 - fresh parsley - to garnish

-- cayenne pepper or tabasco sauce - to serve (optional)
+- cayenne pepper or tabasco sauce - to serve, optional

-- Add onion, celery, carrots, garlic and thyme.
+- Add the onion, celery, carrots, garlic and thyme.
 Stir the vegetables with the bacon and bacon grease until coated.
-Reduce heat to medium and continue to cook until vegetables just start to soften, approximately 5-8 minutes, stirring occasionally.
+Reduce heat to medium and continue to cook until the vegetables just start to soften, approximately 5-8 minutes, stirring occasionally.

 - Remove the bay leaf from the pot and carefully transfer 3 cups of chowder to a food processor or blender; process until pureed.
-Carefully stir shredded chicken and pureed chowder back into the pot and season with salt and pepper to taste.
+Carefully stir the shredded chicken and pureed chowder back into the pot and season with salt and pepper to taste.

 (Nutrition information provided is an estimate and will vary based on cooking methods and specific brands of ingredients used.)